OndrejHome/ansible.ha-cluster-lvm/README.md

 Role Variables
 --------------

+  - type of HA-LVM:
-  - type of HA-LVM, possible options are 'tagging' or 'clvm' on EL6 and EL7, 'systemid' or 'lvmlockd' on EL8 and EL9.
-Default is 'tagging'
+     - (EL6, EL7) possible options are 'tagging' or 'clvm'
+     - (EL8, EL9) possible options are 'systemid' or 'lvmlockd'
+     - default is 'tagging'

     ```
     HALVMtype: 'tagging'